dsscollection/git-github-for-stats/README.md

 -   **Google Doc.** In this workflow, there is only one copy of the document and it lives in the cloud.
 Anyone can access the most recent version on demand.
 Anyone can edit or comment or propose a change and this is immediately available to everyone else.
 Anyone can see who's been editing the document and how and, if disaster strikes, can revert to a previous version.
 A great deal of ambiguity and annoying reconciliation work has been designed away.

 Managing a project via Git/GitHub is much more like the Google Doc scenario, but also offers some of the attractive features of "edit, save, attach".
 With Git/GitHub, collaborators can work offline and there can be independent lines of development.
-The real power comes from regular and structured reconciliation of all the files in the project via Git/GitHub.
+The real power comes from regular and structured reconciliation of all versions of all the files in the project via Git/GitHub.
 It is definitely more complicated than collaborating on a Google Doc, but also more powerful.

 How does collaboration work?